Hyperborea-Experimental-Arts-Team/volunteer-portal/README.md

 In the project directory, you can run:

-### `yarn server`

-Starts the application server, including the REST API and the React SPA.
-Port is configured in `config/default.json`.
-The API will be available at the path /api, and the React PSA will route all other URLS on the client-side.

-You must run `yarn build` before starting the server.

 ### `yarn start`

-Runs the React application in the development mode.
+Runs the entire application in development mode.
+Changes in the source will be visible without rebuilding, and changes to the React application will be hot-reloaded.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.
-You will also see lint errors and Redux actions in the console
+### `yarn build`

+Builds the entire application into a production-ready bundle.

+### `yarn server:start`

+Starts the application server in development mode, hosting the API only.
+Changes in the source will be visible without rebuilding.
+You probably don't want to run this by itself, because it will be unable to route to the React front-end.

+For development, you should just run [`yarn start`](#yarn-start)

+### `yarn server:build`

+Builds the server application into a production-ready bundle.

+### `yarn server:test`

+Doesn't exist!
+Someone should probably write tests for the server...

+### `yarn client:start`

+Starts the React application in development mode.
+Changes to the source will be hot-reloaded without rebuilding.
+You probably don't want to run this by itself, because the API will not be online.

+For development, you should just run [`yarn start`](#yarn-start)

+### `yarn client:build`

+Builds the client application into a production-ready bundle.

-### `yarn test`
+### `yarn client:test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner for the client application in interactive watch mode.
 See the section about [running tests](#running-tests) for more information.

-### `yarn build`

-Builds the app for production to the `build` folder.
-This must be done before the app can be served by Express.

 ### `yarn storybook`

 Launches the storybook environment, allowing you to view and interact with React components without running the actual app.

 ## Running Tests